Home is Where the Plants Are

 6. Fiddle-Leaf Fig (Ficus Lyrata)

 Many of us recognize the Fiddle-Leaf Fig indoor house plant as it has been seen in design magazines and social media platforms continuously over the past few years.
-It’s part of the Ficus family and loved for its unique silhouette.
+It’s part of the Ficus family and is loved for its unique silhouette.
 Despite its ever-growing popularity, the Fiddle-Leaf Fig is an incredibly difficult indoor house plant to keep alive.

 If it has too much sunlight, its leaves will go brown and start to wither miserably.
 If it has too little sunlight, the Fiddle-Leaf Fig simply will not grow.
 And if inspiration spontaneously strikes and you are planning to rearrange your living room, think again.
 The Fiddle-Leaf Fig is terrible at adapting to new environments, so it will need to stay put!